John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 So what gives, guys?
 You owe the public some answers.

-Posted in Uncategorized | Comments Off on John L. Smith, Jon Ralston, and Their Financial Value at the Nevada Independent
+Posted in Blog Posts | Comments Off on John L. Smith, Jon Ralston, and Their Financial Value at the Nevada Independent

 John L. Smith and the “Little People” – A Resignation Letter Review: